jacksonwb/ft_fdf/README.md

 ## Usage
 Run `make` and then `./fdf [map]`

-This has currently only been tested on MacOS
+Currently only works on MacOS